How to Create a Multilingual Bot

 A bot for two different languages

 In the example below, the condition checks if the language is equal to Polish.
-It then connects with the ‘Send a chat message’ action through a “yes” connection – as a result, the bot will send the custom Polish message if the detected language is Polish.
-There is a second message set up, connected with the “no” line – this message will be sent if the visitor is using any other language as the default in their browser.
+Then it connects with the ‘Send a chat message’ action through a “yes” connection.
+As a result, the bot will send the custom Polish message if the detected language is Polish.
+There is a second message set up, connected with the “no” line.
+This message will be sent if the visitor is using any other language as the default in their browser.
 In the majority of cases, this is English.

 Naturally, your bot doesn’t have to be limited to just sending a single translated message; it can go much further and include many other nodes and connections, according to what you need.
-For the purposes of a multilingual bot, he only important thing is to use a properly set ‘Language’ condition and to create two different paths for two different scenarios (“yes” and “no”).
+For the purposes of a multilingual bot, the only important thing is to use a properly set ‘Language’ condition.
+As well as creating two different paths for two different scenarios (“yes” and “no”).
 This will ensure that both groups of visitors receive similar (or identical) paths, the only difference being the translation.

 A bot for three languages (or more)

-When you want to create a bot that supports more than two languages – you just need to add more ‘Language’ conditions, and connect them similarly as before.
+When you want to create a bot that supports more than two languages – you just need to add more ‘Language’ conditions.
+Later, connect them similarly as before.
 In the example below, each additional condition checks if the visitor’s language is equal to a specific position from the list.